Get the worry-free services and expert support you need to form an S Corp in Connecticut today.

 The IRS considers an S Corp a pass-through entity.
 Owners report the business profits and losses on their individual returns.
 In addition, S Corp owners pay employment taxes on their salaries rather than the self-employment tax.
 Finally, the S Corp must pay the business entity tax (BET) on its Connecticut S Corporation tax return each year.
 S Corps pay the BET instead of the corporate business tax.

 The main difference between an S Corp and a C Corp is the taxation method (corporate vs. “pass-through” taxation), although S Corps are limited by other IRS requirements, such as limited shareholders.
-The owners of “pass-through entities” report the business’s profits and losses on their individual income taxes, whereas traditional C Corps pay corporate business taxes.
+The owners of “pass-through entities” pay personal income tax on the business’s profits and losses on their individual income taxes, whereas traditional C Corps pay corporate business taxes.

 To create an S Corporation, you have to form a business that falls within the limitations identified above.
 Then, you’ll need to file Form 2553 with the IRS within the timeframes listed above.